gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 them.
 Or their cattle.
 And banefire, *la*, that is not such magic as bandits would use."

 Suddenly he raised his finger to his lips.
-Footsteps---no, marching.
+Footsteps—no, marching.
 Heavy boots, coming closer.
 A whistle blew, high-low-high, and was answered by another.